Mahya Fazel-Zarandi and Joshua Yang

-Princeton University senior Joshua Yang has been awarded a Gates Cambridge Scholarship.
-The awards recognize U.S. students for "outstanding academic achievement" and "social leadership," and cover the full cost of a postgraduate degree at the University of Cambridge, according to the prize announcement.
+Princeton University senior Mahya Fazel-Zarandi has been named an international Gates Cambridge scholar, joining senior Joshua Yang, whose award of a Gates Scholarship for U.S. students was announced earlier this year.
+The awards recognize students for “outstanding academic achievement” and “social leadership,” and cover the full cost of a postgraduate degree at the University of Cambridge.

 The program was established in 2000 by a donation to the school from the Bill and Melinda Gates Foundation “to build a global network of future leaders committed to improving the lives of others.”
-Yang, who is from Palo Alto, California, is among 35 U.S. winners of the scholarship who will join the 25th anniversary cohort.
+Fazel-Zarandi, who is from Toronto, and Yang, who is from Palo Alto, California, are among the approximately 80 winners in the 25th anniversary cohort.

 While at Princeton, Yang has published articles on India, Israel and Hong Kong in media outlets including Foreign Policy, The Nation and the LA Review of Books, among others.
 His international experiences have included a Streicker Fellowship in New Delhi, a semester at the University of Oxford, a Dale Summer Award for a project in Hong Kong, and a fall break trip to Berlin for the journalism course “Migration Reporting.”